Francessco121/Discore/samples/Discore.Samples.VoiceSending/README.md

 ## Setup

 ### 1. Install libopus and libsodium
 Discore requires [libopus](https://opus-codec.org/) and [libsodium](https://doc.libsodium.org/) to send voice data.
-Please follow the Discore instructions on installing voice dependencies for your operating system.
+Please follow the Discore [instructions for installing voice dependencies](https://francessco.us/Discore/guides/voice/prerequisites.html) for your operating system.

 #### Note for Windows users
 The `.csproj` for this sample contains MSBuild entries to copy `opus.dll` and `libsodium.dll` to the `bin` directory automatically for you.
 Instead of installing each DLL into the system path, you may place them in this directory.